Javran/Thinking-dumps/paper-and-tutorial/arrows-and-computation/NOTES.md

 # 2 Special cases

+So the biggest question that the paper never seems to anwser is where are these laws for different kinds of Arrows come from and how they interact with each other?

 - `ArrowApply`

     - The interface is `app :: forall a b. arrow (arrow a b, a) b`.